Sports Injuries Lineup

 A variety of injuries fall beneath the umbrella of sports-related injuries, but they tend to stem from a few certain causes.
-The force from a fall or hard hit is likely the most commonly considered cause, but others are a bit more gradual.
-Many injuries happen when we push our bodies too hard too quickly, not giving our muscles, tendons, and bones enough opportunity to adjust to the demands of the activity.
+The force from a fall or hard hit is likely the most common cause, but others are a bit more gradual.
+Many injuries happen when we push our bodies too hard, too quickly, not giving our muscles, tendons, and bones enough opportunity to adjust to the demands of the activity.
 Those who only play on weekends and decide to give it their all can suffer in this manner.
 Using the wrong equipment, such as improper shoes, or the wrong technique can also be a culprit.

 Here are a few of the injuries we tend to see from athletes: